-The syntax and semantics of such parameters is left to site policy and is outside the scope of this document.
+The syntax of additional parameters is a sequence of tag-value pairs as defined in section Section 5.2.
+The semantics of such parameters is left to site policy and is outside the scope of this document.

-Future versions of this specification MAY use the critical flag to introduce new semantics that MUST be understood for correct processing of the record, preventing conforming CAs that do not recognize the record from issuing certificates for the indicated domains.
+The critical flag is intended to permit future versions CAA to introduce new semantics that

+MUST be understood for correct processing of the record, preventing conforming CAs that do not recognize the new semantics from issuing certificates for the indicated domains.